Noor Uddin (politician)

-Noor Uddin is a politician of Jhenaidah District of Bangladesh and former member of Parliament for Jhenaidah-4 constituency in 1988.
+Noor Uddin is a politician of Jhenaidah District of Bangladesh and a former member of parliament for the Jhenaidah-4 constituency in 1988.

 Career

 Noor Uddin is the president of Jhenaidah District Jatiya Party.
 He was elected to parliament from Jhenaidah-4 constituency in as an independent candidate in 1988 Bangladeshi general election.
 He was defeated from Jhenaidah-4 constituency as an independent candidate in the fifth parliamentary elections of 1991.